-In the words of Bill Reidler, my instructor and trainer along with Kath Kvols, becoming an instructor is designed to test the Instructor Candidate’s commitment and strengthen their character at every opportunity.
+In the words of Bill Reidler, pioneer instructor and trainer along with Kath Kvols, becoming an instructor is designed to test the Instructor Candidate’s commitment and strengthen their character at every opportunity.
 Our instructors are trained to take an exceptional amount of responsibility.
-Just as I was at Global Relationship Centers, Inc. in Austin, Texas back in 1989.

 Increasing Relationship Skills

 The first responsibility an instructor responds to is helping a potential student recognize the value they would gain if they increased their relationship skills, and then assisting them in developing the courage to take the step of enrolling.
 Too many times people pass up valuable knowledge either because they did not have the courage to participate in a new experience or because they intended to participate but postponed taking action.
 They know how difficult it is to solve human relationship problems without all the available knowledge, and are dedicated to making sure a potential student is not living their life at a disadvantage because he or she is not aware of what it is that they do not know.